 In the morning, a wet landing for an easy stroll observing thousands of birds including frigates, red-footed and masked boobies, gulls, herons, finches and mockingbirds.
 Take an optional walk over sharp lava and uneven terrain for dramatic views, or return to the beach to enjoy swimming and snorkeling at this beautiful natural harbor.
 The more adventurous can snorkel along the cliffs or paddle sea kayaks.

 The afternoon starts with a very interesting Panga ride along the cliffs and then disembark (dry landing) on rocks for a steep climb (90 feet) up some stairs.
 Once at the top of the stairs, the land is flat, allowing for a stimulating walk of about a mile to the other side of this small island, observing large colonies of masked boobies, frigate birds and storm petrels.

 Disembark on Baltra Island.
 Transfer to the airport to take the flight back to the mainland.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee, $100 per person ($50 per child under 12), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; alcoholic beverages and virgin cocktails; gifts and personal items; passport expenses; traveler's insurance; laundry service; gratuities to ship staff and crew are left to the discretion of the passenger.
+Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee $100 per person ($50 per child under 12) subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; alcoholic beverages; gifts and personal items; passport expenses; traveler's insurance; laundry service; gratuities to ship staff and crew are left to the discretion of the passenger; fuel surcharge may apply.